palikhov/CnM_5e_core/Deadly-frontier-DM-GUIDE.md

 •If the party intends to take as much time as required to thoroughly search a section of corridor, the party will be moving at an extremely slowly pace (30 feet per minute).
 This represents that the character is being extremely cautious and diligent in his searching.
 At this pace that character will automatically succeed at finding any secret doors, hidden monsters or traps that can be found by that character.
 [The DMG says “In some cases, a character is free to [retry a failed ability check]; the only real cost is the time it takes[…] To speed things up, assume that a character spending ten times the normal amount of time needed to complete a task automatically succeeds at that task.”
 This is the 5e equivalent to the 3.5e “Taking 20” rule.]

-•One character can search the walls, floor and ceiling of a 5 foot wide passage, or one side of a wider passage out to 5 feet from the wall.
+* One character can search the walls, floor and ceiling of a 5 foot wide passage, or one side of a wider passage out to 5 feet from the wall.

-•2 characters can cover a 10 foot wide passage.
+* 2 characters can cover a 10 foot wide passage.

-•Characters that are searching can perform no other activities.
+* Characters that are searching can perform no other activities.

-•Characters that are not searching can be on the lookout for monsters.
+* Characters that are not searching can be on the lookout for monsters.
 For large parties they may need one lookout near the front and another one in the rear.
 If a monster approaches the group from a direction that is being watched, the Dexterity (Stealth) check of that character will be used against the Wisdom (Perception) checks of any monsters that are actively searching for them, and against the passive Wisdom (Perception) scores of any monsters that aren’t searching.

-Searching a Room:
+### Searching a Room:

 If the party opens a door but doesn’t enter a room and only observes it from the doorway it doesn’t take any additional time to be able to map its location and general notes about it, but not its exact size or anything about the room that cannot be quickly seen.
 A detailed description will require that the party enters the room.